Who Are We?

 Where/When Do We Work?

 CRLC provides tutoring in La Crosse County and also parts of Vernon, Monroe, and Trempealeau counties.
 Public libraries, school classrooms, and some churches provide space for tutors and students to meet.
-Volunteer tutors meet with their students at least once a week and usually stay with the same student throughout the year.
+Volunteer tutors meet with their students at least once a week at a mutually agreed upon time.
+Tutors usually stay with the same student throughout the year.